Wenlou tang bao

-Wenlou Tang bao (文樓湯包 (文楼汤包, Wénlóu tāng bāo)) is a large tangbao (baozi with soup filling) served in Wenlou, Huai'an, Jiangsu, China.
+Wenlou tang bao (文樓湯包 (文楼汤包, Wénlóu tāng bāo)) is a large tangbao (baozi with soup filling) served in Wenlou, Huai'an, Jiangsu, China.
 The local residents also call it crab roe tangbao.
 It is a dish in Huaiyang cuisine.

 Brief introduction

-Wenlou Tang bao originated during the reign of the Daoguang Emperor in the Qing dynasty.
-It has three exquisite features.
+Wenlou tang bao originated during the reign of the Daoguang Emperor in the Qing dynasty.
+It has three well-known features.
 First, it is very big and its wrapper is extremely thin and looks like paper.
-Second, the stuffing is mixed with many materials such as meat, chicken, crab-roe, shrimps, etc. Third, it is the unique process.
+Second, the stuffing is mixed with many materials such as meat, chicken, crab roe, and shrimp.
+Third, it is the unique process.
 The soup stuffing should be solidified, put into the wrapper and steamed finally.

-History

-Wenlou was set up in Chuzhou District in 1828 where the literators and scholars always gathered in the past.
-Standing on it, you can appreciate the beautiful view.
-So it got the name Wenlou.
-At the beginning, Wenlou did not sell Tang bao.
-It acted as a teahouse and sold a few foods.
-In autumn, when crabs spring up on the market, Wenlou will supply the crab-roe tang bao.
-It is said that the Daoguang Emperor awarded Wenlou Tang bao the title “the most fresh in China” after he tasted it.
-It also left a deep impression on former Chinese Premier Zhou Enlai.
-In 1964, when Zhou received the leaders of Huai'an, he asked the business of Wenlou Tang bao.
-According to the report of local media, Wenlou Tang bao was identified as "Famous snakes in China" by China Cuisine Association in 1997.
-In 2002, Wenlou Tang bao registered the patent.